tom-halpin/pe-dojo-book/content/002j-product-engineering-manifesto.md

 - _Everybody's free (to Automate Testing)._

-- _Encourage teams to have fun, if they don't enjoy making a product, chances are consumers won't enjoy using it._
+- _Encourage teams to have fun, as if they don't enjoy making a product chances are consumers won't enjoy using it._